-Trauma as Unhealed Wounds
+Trauma as Unhealed Emotional Wounds

 We each have our own way of reacting to trauma.
 These are often learned patterns of behaviour based on our experiences in childhood.
 They will surface when we feel threatened, such as with the covid pandemic and the bushfires in January 2020.
 For many of us, these threats have created a sense of fear and uncertainty.